dfeng314/CS466FinalProject/README.md

 Options are given and commented in the file!
 Other comments denote specific functions and work.

-Python Code for creating a scatterplot on data, comparing a heuristic with the optimal (used to develop figures): https://colab.research.google.com/drive/1hyrTVyYfXgAmisPtq32YOiFMIz9u8tBc?usp=sharing
+Python Code for creating a scatterplot on data, comparing a heuristic with the optimal solution (used to develop figures): https://colab.research.google.com/drive/1hyrTVyYfXgAmisPtq32YOiFMIz9u8tBc?usp=sharing

 This will allow you to analyze the heuristics built here on various datasets.